Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 There is increasing environmental political cooperation and interdependence with Mexico through the joint management of the Colorado river basin (that supports 40m people) and increasing collaboration regarding the fighting of illegal crossings, and drug and people trafficking at the border.
 USAID also invest in governmental projects to reduce deforestation by 2030 and promote natural climate solutions and energy efficiency.

 #### Opportunities
-- 3/4 of Indians and over half of the Chinese immgrants are "persons of extraordinary ablity", able to fuel innovation especially in regions such as Silicon Valley (both Microsoft and Google CEOs, Satya Nadella and Sudnar Pichai are Indian).
+- 3/4 of Indians and over half of the Chinese immgrants re "persons of extraordinary ablity", able to fuel innovation especially in regions such as Silicon Valley (both Microsoft and Google CEOs, Satya Nadella and Sudnar Pichai are Indian).
 USA benefits from cultural and social enrichment in businesses, education, arts and the sciences.
 - Most immigrants are young and of working age.
 The largest age bracket of Indians is 30-34 and for Mexicans this is 40-44, boosting the tax base, allowing for gaps in the labour market to be filled and sustains natives' demand to be in higher paying, tertiary sector jobs.
 Over 45% of Mexicans were in primary or secondary-sector jobs (just think about how many people that is!!)
 - Immigrants are themselves consumers, creating businesses.
 There is evidence of greater diversity and the occupation of old, industrial inner cities now occupied by migrants who redevelop the area.